 - 1/2 vanilla bean (or use vanilla paste)

 Add milk & cream to a saucepan.
 Split the vanilla bean in half lengthways and scrape out the seeds.
-Add to saucepan along with the bean.
+Add to saucepan along with the vanilla bean pod.

 In a separate bowl, whisk eggs and cornflour to combine

 While whisking, slowly add milk mixture to the eggs

 Return the mixture to the saucepan and cook on low heat while continuously stirring until the custard thickens.
 Once ready it should coat the back of the spoon